 If students have been deemed competent in all assessments, AILC will issue your certificate and transcript within 30 calendar days of the completion of the marking process.

 What happens if I have to withdraw from the course?

 Students who are unable to attend will be required to officially withdraw from their course through written response.
 There are no costs to students for withdrawals and students will have the opportunity to return and complete the course at a later date.

 Where is the course held?

-Locations for these courses vary.
-All students who are offered a position on course will receive an acceptance letter confirming location and addresses of training.
+Locations for AILC courses vary as we deliver Australia-wide.
+All students who are offered a position on course will receive an acceptance letter confirming the location of training.

 How many other students will be on course with me?